lgibelli/singularity-docs/index.rst

 Pull Folder
 ~~~~~~~~~~~

-For details about customizing the output location of a
+For details about customizing the output location of , see the .
+You
-href=“sec:pull">pull</a>, see the a href=”sec:pull">pull docs</a>.
-You have the similar ability to set it to be something different, or to
+have the similar ability to set it to be something different, or to
 customize the name of the pulled image.

 Environment Variables